 General Fishing Information

-The main gamefish found in the reservoir are tiger musky, chain pickerel, and largemouth bass.
+Casting along the shoreline or weed edges with spinnerbaits, stickbaits and lipless crankbaits works for largemouth bass, chain pickerel and tiger musky.
 The reservoir is well known for producing large chain pickerel up to 24".
-Black crappie, bluegill, pumpkinseed, rock bass and yellow perch are the main panfish in the lake.
-Casting along the shoreline or weed edges with spinnerbaits, stickbaits and lipless crankbaits works for largemouth bass, chain pickerel and tiger musky.
 Another method that's productive for largemouth bass is using rubber worms or flipping jigs along the weed edges or in the holes in the weed beds.
 If targeting tiger musky or chain pickerel, don't forget to use a wire leader as both have sharp teeth.

 Madison Reservoir is stocked yearly by the NYSDEC with approximately 780 tiger musky.
 The Lake Moraine Association has started an experimental walleye fingerling stocking in the reservoir in an attempt to reduce the number of panfish.
 With fewer panfish the number of aquatic invertebrates that feed on Eurasian watermilfoil should increase in the reservoir thus helping to control the watermilfoil naturally.